tsy24/tp/docs/UserGuide.md

 Format: `filter t/TAG [t/TAG]…​`

 * There should be at least one tag.
+* Tags should be alphanumeric.

 Example:
 * `filter t/covid t/diabetes`